 Protection of surge arrestors and generators at a nuclear power station

-The seismic range considered in nuclear power plant design is much more demanding since the Fukushima catastrophe.
-The challenge was to come up with an alternative solution to the standard spring box to protect equipment in nuclear stations and ensure that strategic equipment operates correctly in extreme conditions.
+Since the Fukushima disaster, the seismic range considered in nuclear power plant design has become much more demanding.
+The big challenge was to come up with an alternative to the standard spring box for protecting nuclear power station equipment and ensuring that strategic equipment works effectively under extreme conditions.

-SYMOS, dynamic modelling of equipment’s reaction to seismic waves
+SYMOS, dynamic modeling of equipment’s reaction to seismic waves

-SYMOS software can be used to integrate different types of isolation models (viscous, dry rubbing, structural, etc.) to obtains highly elaborate models.
+Our SYMOS software is also used to integrate a variety of isolation models (viscous, dry rubbing, structural, etc.) to create highly elaborate models.
 Cotact us now to learn more about SYMOS software.

 Seismic vulnerability of Substations